-- Ammunition must expand and should be heavily constructed, controlled expansion or bonded core projectiles. - An appropriate sound suppressor fitted to the rifle (where allowed by a special permit) may assist in certain situations. - Shotguns are NOT recommended for use on deer.
+- Ammunition must expand and should be heavily constructed, controlled expansion or bonded core projectiles. - Shotguns are NOT recommended for use on feral donkeys.
 If they must be used in an emergency situation, rifled slugs are to be used as ammunition. - The accuracy and precision of firearms should be tested against inanimate targets prior to the commencement of any shooting operation.